Valentinexoxo/valentinexoxo/README.md

 # datasciencexoxo
-These are projects that explore data science concepts.
+These are lovely projects that explore data science concepts.